Meet Your Staff

 Executive Director – Karen Rainsong

-Karen has a B.A. from Cal State University Northridge in Art, and a Certified Naturalist Certificate from the Siskiyou Field Institute in Oregon.
-She is a graphic designer, photographer, and passionate about history in general and Oregon history in particular.
+Karen is the founding director of Singing Creek Educational Center, which started in 2007.
+She has a B.A. from Cal State University Northridge in Art, and a Certified Naturalist Certificate from the Siskiyou Field Institute in Oregon.
+She is passionate about history in general and Oregon history in particular.
 Karen is the Webmaster and Membership Coordinator for ALHFAM (the Association of Living History Farms and Museums.)
 She is also a mother and an active part of the community.

-She has always loved nature and natural interpretation.
-Throughout her years living in Eugene she has taught children in both traditional school settings and non-formal outdoor settings.
-Some of her favorite jobs included teaching natural history and local history at Homesource home-schooling center, teaching many different types of art and natural history courses for Lane Arts Council, and teaching as an Audobon In the Schools instructor and at Whole Earth Nature School.
+Karen has always loved nature and history interpretation.
+Throughout her 30+ years in Eugene she has taught children in both traditional school settings and non-formal outdoor settings.
+Some of her favorite jobs included teaching local history at Homesource home-schooling center, teaching children with Lane Arts Council, and teaching as an Audobon In the Schools instructor and at Whole Earth Nature School.

-Karen has worked with Kalapuya tribal elder Esther Stutzman, and has been a docent at the Museum of Natural and Cultural History (MNCH) at the University of Oregon campus.
+Karen has worked with Kalapuya tribal elders Esther Stutzman and Deitrich Peters, and has been a docent at the Museum of Natural and Cultural History (MNCH) at the University of Oregon campus.
 She regularly engages in professional development and learning from Native people through webinars, classes, conferences and demonstrations.
 Since 2021 she has been leading Kalapuya walks at Hendricks Park in Eugene.
-She works with Tribal members to implement Indigenous educational programs across Wester Oregon.
+She works with Tribal members to implement indigenous educational programs across Western Oregon.

-She was the Coordinator of the Alvord Farm and Museum from 2007- 2015, a forerunner to SCEC, until founding the Singing Creek Educational Center in 2015.
+She was the Founder and Coordinator of the Alvord Farm and Museum from 2007- 2015, a forerunner to SCEC, until founding the Singing Creek Educational Center in 2015.

 Kevin Prier – Instructor